Description

 Risk and Exploitability

-The impact is a classic resource‑management flaw (CWE‑401) and, based on the description, it is inferred that the likely attack vector requires the attacker to trigger PWM chip initialization failures locally.
+The impact is a classic resource‑management flaw (CWE‑772).
+The description indicates that the likely attack vector requires the attacker to trigger PWM chip initialization failures locally.
 No remote exploit path is described.
 The vulnerability is not listed in CISA’s KEV catalog.
 Because the flaw can deplete kernel memory, the risk is moderate to high for systems that allow untrusted local users or services to allocate PWM chips.
 Successful exploitation would result in memory exhaustion and service interruption rather than direct code execution.
+The EPSS score of <1% indicates a very low probability of exploitation.

 Remediation